microsoft/BCTech/samples/MachineLearning/README.md

 az login
 ```

 Deploy machine learning resources using the provided PowerShell script.
 In the following example, we are using the resource group `MyResourceGroup` in the Azure location `West US`.
+A Azure Container Registry named `mybcmlregistry` will be created or used for the Docker images created.

 The resource group will be created if it does not exist.
 See the documentation in `DeployMachineLearningResources.ps1` for additional parameters.
 ```
-.\DeployMachineLearningResources.ps1 -ResourceGroupName "MyResourceGroup" -Location "West US"
+.\DeployMachineLearningResources.ps1 -ResourceGroupName "MyResourceGroup" -Location "West US" -RegistryName "mybcmlregistry"
 ```

 This should give an output similar to